Slasher movies make up one of the biggest subgenres in horror, with origins rooted in Italian giallo films of the 1960s and 1970s.

 It sounds weirdly specific, but there are actually tons of slasher movies, and they're usually categorized into three cinematic eras:

 - The self-referential era (1990s–2000)

 - The modern neo-slasher cycle (2000–present)

-Here are our top picks for the best slasher horror flicks ever made, most of which come from the classical age of slashers.
+Here are my picks for the best slasher movies of all time, with most of them coming from the golden age of slashers!

 Sean S. Cunningham's sleeper hit Friday the 13th was 1980's most commercially successful slasher film, drawing in millions to theaters despite a slow start.

 Like many horror movies of the time, Friday the 13th struggled to make noise in the wake of Halloween's success.
-But once it managed to get on the map, boy, it made quite a racket!
+But once it managed to get on the map?
+Boy, it made quite the racket!

 Friday the 13th is interesting because it was the first independent film to be distributed by a major Hollywood studio (in this case, Paramount Pictures).
 This was due to the fact that slasher movies were in, so it was a pretty low-risk bet that it would turn a profit.

 Friday the 13th takes place on Camp Crystal Lake, where a bunch of people were mysteriously killed in 1958.
 When the camp is reopened in 1979, the same thing happens again.
 The killer in question is Jason Voorhees... or so people think.